 - March 19, 2023 — Intego publishes this report

 - June 21, 2023 — Apple patches only a single vulnerability in watchOS 8.8.1; other vulnerabilities remain unpatched

 Has Apple really ceased issuing security updates for the Series 3?

 By all appearances, Apple has completely stopped releasing security updates for the Series 3.
 However, Apple could change this at any time.

 Apple Watch Series 3 is the only model that cannot be upgraded from watchOS 8 to watchOS 9.
 Apple quietly revealed on June 6, 2022, during its Worldwide Developers Conference (WWDC) event, that the Series 3 would not be compatible with its upcoming watchOS 9.
 Apple nevertheless continued to promote and sell new Series 3 units for another three months, and then proceeded to sell refurbished units for an additional six months.

-Not a single security update has been released for Series 3 since July 2022 — not even to address two “actively exploited” vulnerabilities that Apple patched for macOS, iOS, and iPadOS in August, and later patched for watchOS 9.0 in September.
-Apple continued to sell the known-vulnerable Series 3 for an additional six months in the refurbished section of its online retail stores after the August patch cycle when the company neglected to patch the two actively exploited security vulnerabilities for it.
+Not a single security update has been released for watchOS 8 or the Series 3 since July 2022 — not even to address two “actively exploited” vulnerabilities that Apple patched for macOS, iOS, and iPadOS in August, and later patched for watchOS 9.0 in September.
+Apple continued to sell the known-vulnerable Series 3 for seven months in the refurbished section of its online retail stores after the August patch cycle when the company neglected to patch the two actively exploited security vulnerabilities for it.

 We have reached out to Apple numerous times over the course of several months, asking whether watchOS 8 will ever get security updates.
 Apple has continually ignored our requests for comment on this issue.